In my recent post, I have compared the renewal pricing of all the web hosting.

 - The type of storage drive where you want to export.

-The third point is very important where you have to save the data of your site.
+The third point is essential, where you have to save the data on your site.
 You can choose anything like Dropbox, Google Drive or File depending on the size of the data.

 Once you export the site, 50% migration has been completed.
-Now, it’s time to move to the new WordPress account to import all the site.
+Now, it’s time to move to the new WordPress account to import all the website.

 - Check out the WordPress plugins that power the ScrollBucks blog

 - WP-DBManager WordPress plugin to manage the database